poaxy/Meraki-Experience/README.md

 A browser extension for Chrome, Firefox, and Safari (WebExtensions API) that dynamically enhances the experience for Meraki-related pages.
 The extension provides intelligent tab management, enhanced documentation features, and universal text replacement capabilities.

+## ⚠️ Important Notice

+**This extension relies heavily on the design and structure of the target websites it operates on.
+If the structure of these websites changes significantly, the extension code will need to be updated accordingly to maintain functionality.**

+### What This Means
+- The extension uses DOM selectors and page structure to identify and enhance specific elements
+- Website redesigns, layout changes, or structural modifications may break extension features
+- Regular maintenance and updates may be required to keep the extension working properly
+- Users should report issues when features stop working after website updates

 ## Features

 ### 🎯 Smart Tab Management